Shabbat At Temple Ner Tamid

 11:15-11:45 - Current Events Discussion

-Nurse Karen Frank will be available for office hours and blood pressure screenings.
+Nurse Karen Frank will be available for office hours.

 “Beginner” Tai Chi class...
 6-7pm